trezzuri/erpnext-docs/docs/en/setting-up/data/data-import.md

 ## 3. Importing Child Records

-Data in ERPNext is stored in tables like a spreadsheet with columns and rows of data.
+Data in SOMA is stored in tables like a spreadsheet with columns and rows of data.
 Each form likes Sales Order has multiple fields like Customer, Company, etc. It also has tables like the item table, tax table, etc. In Data Import, the set of fields in the Sales Order are treated as the main table and the rows inside the child table (item table) are treated as the child table for data import.

-Each form in ERPNext can have multiple child tables associated with it.
+Each form in SOMA can have multiple child tables associated with it.
 The child tables are linked to the parent tables and are implemented where there are multiple values for any property.
 For example, an Item can have multiple prices, a Sales Invoice has multiple Items, Taxes, and so on.

 When you export a document with child tables, for e.g., each child row will appear on a separate row but it is associated with a single parent row.
 The subsequent values in the parent columns will remain blank.
 You must ensure that this order is not broken when you are importing them via Data Import.